melange-re/melange-re.github.io/docs/communicate-with-javascript.md

 defined either in the JavaScript runtime environment: `mel.external`.

-`[%mel.external id]` will check if the JavaScript value `id` is `undefined` or not, and return an `Option.t` value accordingly.
+`[%mel.external id]` will check if the JavaScript value `id` is `undefined` or not, and return an `option` value accordingly.

 For example: